eurostat/README/README.md

 * [udoxy](https://github.com/eurostat/udoxy): Guidelines and script (`bash`) for generic standalone code documentation.
 * [esbeamer](https://github.com/eurostat/esbeamer): Eurostat layout style/template for `LaTeX` beamer presentation.

+### Note

+Any resemblance of this page to the [awesome list of statistical software packages](https://github.com/SNStatComp/awesome-official-statistics-software) is surely not fortuitous.

 ### Disclaimer